 Their mother came home, police said, and found her children in the bathroom.
-She also saw the nanny stab herself with a kitchen knife, authorities said.
+She also saw the nanny stab herself with a kitchen knife

 "This crime shocked and horrified parents around the city, many of whom entrust their children to the care of others both by necessity and by choice," Manhattan District Attorney Cyrus R. Vance said in a statement.
 "My heart goes out to the family of those beautiful young children, and I hope that, with time, this family will heal."